 The trucker may charge a residential delivery fee for delivering to a residential area.

 If the residence isn’t able to accommodate a full container, or if the delivery address is more than 100 miles away from the ocean port, your shipment will need to be transloaded.
-The FCL shipment will be transloaded into an FTL (full truck load), and the process will require additional transit time and incur transloading costs.
+The FCL shipment will be transloaded into an FTL (full truck load) or LTL (less than truckload), and the process will require additional transit time and incur transloading costs.

 Options for unloading a full container at a residential location are limited.
 Since the delivery location won't have a loading dock and a liftgate can't be attached to a container, the container will have to be unloaded by hand (or with a forklift, if the residence has one).
 The container can either be live-unloaded or for an extra cost, a drop and pick can be arranged.